Relapsing polychondritis: Kidney

-The involvement of the kidney can be caused by primary renal parenchymal lesions, or an underlying vasculitis, or another associated autoimmune disease.
-Actual kidney involvement is quite rare, elevated creatinine levels are reported in approximately 10% of people with RP, and abnormalities in urinalysis in 26%.
+The involvement of the kidney can be caused by primary renal parenchymal lesions, an underlying vasculitis, or another associated autoimmune disease.
+Actual kidney involvement is quite rare, elevated creatinine levels are reported in approximately 10% of people with RP, and abnormalities in urinalysis are reported in 26%.
 Involvement of the kidney often indicates a worse prognosis, with a 10-year survival rate of 30%.

-The most common histopathologic finding is mild mesangial proliferation, that is followed by focal and segmental necrotizing glomerulonephritis with crescents.
+The most common histopathologic finding is mild mesangial proliferation, which is followed by focal and segmental necrotizing glomerulonephritis with crescents.
 Other abnormalities that are found include glomerulosclerosis, IgA nephropathy and interstitial nephritis.
 Immunofluorescence studies most often reveal faint deposits of C3, IgG or IgM in the primarily mesangium.

 Constitutional symptoms

 These symptoms could consist of asthenia, fever, anorexia, and weight loss.
 They mostly occur during a severe disease flare.